ravineshk/ravineshk/README.md

 </p>

-- 🔭 A passionate programmer and developer with a strong inclination towards Web development, Machine Learning, Deep Learning, and Robotics.
+- 🔭 A passionate programmer and developer with a strong inclination towards Web development, Machine Learning and Robotics.
 - ⚡ I find immense joy in solving complex problems and exploring new technologies.
 - 🌱 In addition to my academic pursuits, I possess a keen interest in Web development.
 - 😄 Utilizing my skills in Java and JavaScript, I enjoy creating engaging and interactive Web experiences.